 - Oats & oatmeal

 - Pasta & noodles

 - Beans, peas & lentils

 If you’re concerned about overeating ZeroPoint foods because they’re, well, zero, here’s some guidance: Eat them in your usual portion sizes.
 If eggs are one of your ZeroPoint foods and you normally eat two at breakfast, stick to that.
 If you’re still hungry later, have another one—you’ll soon figure out the right portion for you.
-You can use ZeroPoint foods as a base to build a healthy meal, to boost flavour in salads, omelettes, sandwiches, and more, or as a simple snack that will help you stay full and satisfied.
+Remember to use ZeroPoint foods as a base to build a healthy meal, to boost flavour in salads, omelettes, sandwiches, and more, or as a simple snack that will help you stay full and satisfied.

 These foods are recommended by national and international guidelines (including the World Health Organization) as a part of a healthy pattern of eating.
 And of course, they’re delicious!
 That’s how we landed on fruits, non-starchy veggies, chicken and turkey breast, fish and shellfish, beans, peas and lentils, tofu and tempeh, nonfat yogurt and cottage cheese, potatoes and sweet potatoes, corn and popcorn, whole wheat pasta, brown rice, quinoa and other whole grains, oatmeal, eggs, and avocado.